enebular/enebular-runtime-agent/tools/install/README.md

 By default enebular-agent is installed so that it runs as the `enebular` user.
 The install script will create the user if it doesn't already exist.

+## Node.js Version

+The supported Node.js version is as defined in the offical enebular documentation.
+If the install script can't find an existing installation of this version, it will try to install a prebuilt release from nodejs.org.

-## Port
+## Ports

+The currently supported ports are:

+- **awsiot** - For use with AWS IoT
+- **pelion** - For use witn Arm Pelion

-By default the AWS IoT port of enebular-agent is installed.
-See the *Options* section below for alternatives.
+By default the awsiot port of enebular-agent is installed.

+### Automatic Port Configuration

-## AWS IoT Thing Creation
+#### AWS IoT - Thing Creation

 The install script provides the ability to automatically create a Thing on AWS IoT for enebular-agent to use.